Getting Started: How Much Sun Salvias Need

 Full Sun.
 Many Salvias require full sun, which is generally defined as a minimum of six hours of direct sunlight daily.
 Good examples include varieties of Cleveland Sage (Salvia clevelandii).

 A few sages among this group tolerate locations with full shade (also called "deep shade") where they receive little or no sun.
 Full shade occurs under trees dense with foliage or on the north side of structures.
-One Asian woodland example is Makino (S. glabrescens 'Yellow & Purple').
+One Asian woodland example is Makino (S. glabrescens 'Shi Ho'), which also does well planted in a location providing morning sun and afternoon shade.

 Shades of Confusion